 I was elected twice to be the President of the International Academy East’s Music Parents’ Association that worked to support the music program.

-I have proudly served as a Troy Volunteer Firefighter for 5 years, dedicating an average of 108 hours per week to being on call.
-Last year, I spent a week in Ukraine delivering trucks and supplies.
-I joined Rotary Club in Troy to give back to the community and volunteer with A Vision for Clean Water
+I have proudly served as a Troy Volunteer Firefighter for over 6 years at Station 5, dedicating an average of 108 hours per week to being on call.
+IN 2023, I spent a week in Ukraine delivering trucks and supplies.
+I joined Rotary Club in Troy to give back to the community and volunteer with A Vision for Clean Water.

 Together... we can improve our great city